 The staff member was fully vaccinated in the UK at least 14 days prior to returning to work and is symptom free.
 If the staff member is not fully vaccinated, they should follow the guidance on self- isolation for unvaccinated individuals.
 The staff member has informed the setting as soon as they have been identified as a contact via TTP or the COVID-19 app, or a member of their household has symptoms or has tested positive for COVID-19.
 The staff member has taken a PCR test and has received a negative result prior to returning to work.
 Following a negative PCR result, the staff member should use LFD tests on a daily basis for 10 days.
 The results for these LFD tests should be reported on the on-line portal and the setting should also be informed of the results.
 If the staff member has tested positive via a PCR during the last 90 days, subject to a risk assessment, they may forego the PCR element of the testing scheme to return and instead only use the LFDs for 10 days/as directed.
 Consideration should be given to the learner(s) with whom the staff member has regular contact.
 Please consult the advice for further information.
-Face coverings Updated 10 December 2021 Everyone should wear face coverings in pubs and restaurants, when they aren't eating or drinking and in most other indoor public places, in line with the law, including in cinemas and theatres.
-COVID Pass Updated 12 December 2021 Booster vaccines People aged 40 to 49 will be invited to have their booster vaccine.
-Updated 3 December 2021 People over the age of 18 in Wales need to show their COVID-19 status to attend the following venues or events: nightclubs and similar venues (see definition below) cinemas, theatres and concert halls indoor venues with more than 500 people in the audience where some or all of the audience are not normally seated any outdoor or indoor venues with over 4,000 in the audience, where some or all of the audience are not normally seated any event, which has more than 10,000 people in attendance.
+Face coverings Updated 10 December 2021 Everyone should wear face coverings in pubs and restaurants, when they aren't eating or drinking and in COVID Pass most other indoor public places, in line with the law, including in cinemas and theatres.
+Updated 12 December 2021 LOVID Pass Booster vaccines People aged 40 to 49 will be invited to have their booster vaccine. reopie aged to to 13 will be liftled to have their booster vaccine.
+Updated 3 December 2021 People over the age of 18 in Wales need to show their COVID-19 status to attend the following venues or events: nightclubs and similar venues (see definition below) cinemas, theatres and concert halls indoor venues with more than 500 people in the audience where some or all of the audience are not normally seated any outdoor or indoor venues with over 4,000 in the audience, where some or all of the audience are not normally seated any event, which has more than 10,000 people in attendance. any event, which has more than 10,000 people in accentance.
 An event is considered to be unseated when some attendees are seated and some are standing.
 COVID status can be demonstrated in either of the following ways: via the digital NHS COVID pass - people who are fully vaccinated in Wales can already download a certificate proving their status.
-The NHS COVID Pass lets individuals demonstrate their coronavirus (COVID-19) vaccination records in a secure way a paper based certificate of vaccination - this does not include vaccination cards confirmation of a negative test result by email or text provided by gov.uk confirmation of a negative test result by entail of text provided by gov.uk confirmation of a positive test within the last 6 months which has been followed by the appropriate period of isolation (i.e., 10 days) - this can be evidenced in the COVID pass or by text or email. period of isolation (i.e., to days) - this can be evidenced in the COVID pass of by text of enfall.
+The NHS COVID Pass lets individuals demonstrate their coronavirus (COVID-19) vaccination records in a secure way a paper based certificate of vaccination - this does not include vaccination cards confirmation of a negative test result by email or text provided by gov.uk confirmation of a negative test result by critain of text provided by gov.ax confirmation of a positive test within the last 6 months which has been followed by the appropriate period of isolation (i.e., 10 days) - this can be evidenced in the COVID pass or by text or email. period or isolation (i.e., 10 days) - this can be evidenced in the COVID pass of by text of childh.